 \begin{itemize} \item Modifications for the SAGIN channel simulation.

-For the SAGIN channel simulation, the channel model defined in 3GPP TR 38.811 \cite{38811} is implemented and integrated into BUPTCMG-6G, including modifications to the coordinate system, models, and parameters.
+For the SAGIN channel simulation, the channel model defined in 3GPP TR 38.811 \cite{38811} is implemented and integrated into BUPTCMCCCMG-IMT2030, including modifications to the coordinate system, models, and parameters.
 In step 1, the ECEF coordinate system is used to locate the BS and UE.
-In step 2, the propagation conditions (LOS/NLOS) are assigned using a different method.
-In step 3, the path loss model is modified as described in VII-C. In step 4, the fast-fading parameters for SAGIN are used, which are related to both the frequency and elevation angle. \end{itemize}
+In step 2, the propagation conditions (LOS/NLOS) are assigned via a different method.
+In step 3, the path loss model is modified as described in VII-C. In step 4, the fast-fading parameters for the SAGIN are used, which are related to both the frequency and elevation angle. \end{itemize}

-\subsubsection{Module III--Analysis}
+\subsubsection{Module III: Analysis}

-In Module III, a simple analysis of numerical and graphical results based on the generated channel coefficients is provided, including delay spread, angular spread, the reference signal receive power (RSRP), Gini index (used for sparsity analysis), network layout, and CIR of a single link.
+In Module III, a simple analysis of numerical and graphical results based on the generated channel coefficients is provided, including the delay spread, angular spread, reference signal receive power (RSRP), Gini index (used for sparsity analysis), network layout, and CIR of a single link.